Cutecat42/AutoTaskApp/README.md

 # AutoTaskApp

-This makes the website "AutoTask" into a stand alone desktop app.
+This makes the website "AutoTask" into a stand alone desktop app using NWJS.
 Will need credentials and authcode with PIN to test.

 Run the following code to test out without building an exe file